-All you need to know about hypertensive heart disease icd 10!… Heart problems have become very common in people of every gender these days.
-Many factors, including the living style, the eating habits, the exercise routine, contribute to the heart diseases acquired by people these days.
+All you need to know about hypertensive heart disease ICD 10!… Heart problems have become very common in people of every gender these days.
+Many factors, including the living style, eating habits, the exercise routine, contribute to the heart diseases acquired by people these days.
 Heart diseases can also be acquired by people if it is present in their family line.
 These diseases need to be prevented or treated in time otherwise, they can prove to be life-threatening.
 People with heart problems often face many difficulties in their daily lives.
 But don’t worry, we will tell you all you need to know about hypersensitive heart disease.

 The heart is the main organ that keeps our body functioning.
 It is responsible for pumping blood all around the body.
 This blood flows through arteries and veins.
-Imagine if these arteries and veins stop functioning as they are supposed to, what all problems will the body have to face on the whole.
+Imagine if these arteries and veins stop functioning as they are supposed to, what problems will the body have to face on the whole?
 Similarly, even if any one out of four chambers of the heart stops functioning properly, our body will have to suffer a lot.
-So, the wellness of our body depends on the wellness of arteries and the chambers of the heart.
+So, the wellness of our body depends on the wellness of the arteries and the chambers of the heart.

 What is hypersensitive heart disease?

 Hypersensitive heart disease is a situation that the heart has to go through, because of high blood pressure.
 High blood pressure in a person’s body can narrow down the arteries through which the blood flows.
 It is simple physics.
 Area and pressure are inversely proportional.
 If the blood pressure is very high, the area of the arteries becomes less i.e. they get narrowed down.
 Now, because of these arteries narrowing down, the blood is not able to flow properly in the body.
 Also, sometimes, the blood pressure is so high that it closes the arteries and the blood flow stops.
 This condition can even lead to death.